 A gated floor shifter provides enhanced shift control when towing.
 The transmission's tow/haul mode revises the shift pattern when towing and hauling.
-The QX56 has a maximum towing capacity of 8,900 pounds (properly equipped).
+The QX56 has a maximum towing capacity of 9,000 pounds for RWD and 8,900 pounds for AWD.

 Vehicle Dynamic Control (VDC) with Active Brake Limited-Slip (ABLS) (includes deactivation switch) is also offered as standard on every QX56.

-The 2004 QX56 is available in two drive configurations – rear-wheel drive and an all-wheel drive model featuring a full-time all-wheel drive system with RWD/4H/4LO modes, electronically controlled part-time transfer case with low gear.
+The 2006 QX56 is available in two drive configurations – rear-wheel drive and a four-wheel drive model featuring the Infiniti All-Mode 4WD system with RWD/4H/4LO modes, electronically controlled part-time transfer case with low gear.
 The two-speed electronic transfer case allows the driver to select between auto, full-time all-wheel drive and 4LO.

-The QX56's AWD system is designed to instantly distribute torque to all four wheels whenever road conditions warrant (up to 50 percent can go to the front wheels on demand), resulting in optimal traction.
-Under normal driving conditions, AWD QX56s operate in rear-wheel drive mode.
-All AWD QX56s include heavy-duty skid plates for the oil pan, fuel tank and transfer case.
+The QX56's All-Mode 4WD system is designed to instantly distribute torque to all four wheels whenever road conditions warrant (up to 50 percent can go to the front wheels on demand), resulting in optimal traction.
+Under normal driving conditions, 4WD QX56s operate in rear-wheel drive mode.
+All 4WD QX56s include heavy-duty skid plates for the oil pan, fuel tank and transfer case.

-All QX56s are built on a durable fully boxed, high strength steel frame and feature standard Dana front and rear axles.
+All QX56s are built on a durable fully boxed, high-strength steel F-Alpha frame and features standard Dana front and rear axles.
 The combination of comfortable ride and responsive handling comes from the 4-wheel independent double-wishbone suspension with front and rear stabilizer bars.